HomeGuides › Kalshi Review

 Unlike crypto-based platforms, Kalshi operates entirely in US dollars.
 You deposit via bank transfer or debit card, buy event contracts priced between 1 cent and 99 cents, and receive $1.00 per contract if your prediction is correct.
 The price reflects the market's probability estimate.

-In 2024, Kalshi won a landmark court battle against the CFTC to offer election contracts, and by early 2026, the platform has processed over $8.5 billion in 30-day trading volume — making it the largest US prediction market exchange by volume.
+In 2024, Kalshi won a landmark court battle against the CFTC to offer election contracts, and by early 2026, the platform has processed over $1 billion in cumulative trading volume and $8.5 billion in 30-day volume — making it the largest US prediction market exchange by volume.

 Category Ratings